lxtGH/OMG-Seg/README.md

 ### Quick Start

-#### Preparation
+#### Experiment Preparation

 1. First set up the [dataset](./DATASET.md) and [environment](./INSTALL.md).

 2. Download pre-trained CLIP backbone.
-The scripts will
+The scripts will automatically download the pre-trained CLIP models.

 3. Generate CLIP text embedding for each dataset.
 See the [embedding generation](EMB.md).

+4. Run the scripts below.

 #### Train